7thLucas/full-app-6a275-ad3ee-4609/_doc/product-overview.md

 ## Scope (today)
-In scope: adding contacts, searching contacts, organizing/browsing by department, and the six contact fields above (including photo upload), available to everyone in the office for self-service lookup.
-Anything beyond this — messaging, org-chart hierarchy, fine-grained permissions/roles for editing, integrations — is out of scope until the core truth says otherwise.
+In scope: adding contacts, searching contacts, organizing/browsing by department, and the six contact fields above (including photo upload), for a single admin user.
+Anything beyond this — multi-user access or sharing, team self-service, messaging, org-chart hierarchy, permissions/roles for editing, integrations — is out of scope until the core truth says otherwise.